 - 1 head cabbage (I used purple but green is just as fine, Chop roughly in about a ¾th inch dice)

-- 1 tbsp soy sauce or tamari (leave out if soy-free)
+- 1 tablespoon soy sauce or tamari (leave out if soy-free)

 - 1 recipe vegan cream of mushroom soup